hmc-cs111-fall2015/project-notebook/Entry 1 -- November 1.md

 ## Post-critique summary

 Dan had a fair amount to say about various parts of the project!
-He raised a concern about whether the language would induce an increase in comments, and whether these comments would improve code readability.
+He raises a concern about whether the language would induce an increase in comments, and whether these comments would improve code readability.
 He suggests that "all control-flow sturctures _should_ be documented," and in a similar vein believes users should receive an error